They have the ability.

 - Earned a total of 136 acceptances to 77 different colleges and universities.

-STUDENT LIFE &
+STUDENT LIFE & RESIDENTIAL LIVING

 In our unique residential program, scholars become a part of our community and for 5 days a week, live in our dorm-style residence halls.
 They are surrounded by a community of role-model staff and volunteers that work to provide enrichment and support.
 Our residential program oﬀers a stable foundation for growth where scholars receive critical needs such as shelter, meals, supervision, and necessities.
 Under the guidance of residential staff, the residence halls oﬀer the structure and stability crucial to whole-person development.